Chamaine Ready (CARE Intervention Coordinator)

 Wendy is a native Coloradoan, born and raised!
 She will be celebrating her 40th wedding anniversary in March to her awesome husband, Dan.
 She has two fabulous children, one amazing daughter in law, and two grandchildren.

 Besides her family, she loves the mountains, hiking, camping, music festivals, traveling, swimming, and snorkeling.

 Reading is an important part of her life, which brought her to the Mesa County Library where she worked as the Literacy Program Coordinator for five years before joining Juniper Ridge.
 In that position, she trained tutors to teach English, and helped adult students from 30 different countries gain English skills and become citizens.
 She also helped plan Culture Fest, which is the community celebration that shares all the different cultures found within our community, and gives locals a chance to experience their customs, traditions, food, and dance.
 Wendy is proud of having been part of the Western Colorado Latino Chamber of Commerce and Hispanic Heritage Month.

 Kasi Ritter is the new half time Special Education Teacher for Juniper Ridge Community School.
 She has been with JRCS from day one and taught second grade for a year and a half.
 Following that, she was a care team interventionist for two years.
 She graduated from Colorado Mesa University with a Bachelors Degree in Liberal Arts.
 Kasi has recently found her calling and decided to pursue her master’s degree in special education at University of Northern Colorado.
 Kasi finds great pleasure and considers it a privilege to work with so many wonderful students.

-Kozette Corgatelli (Care Team Interventionist – Upper Grades)
+Kozette Corgatelli (Care Team Interventionist – Upper Grades, Athletic Director)